huggingface/datasets/datasets/masakhaner/README.md

 ### Dataset Summary

+MasakhaNER is the first large publicly available high-quality dataset for named entity recognition (NER) in ten African languages.

 Named entities are phrases that contain the names of persons, organizations, locations, times and quantities.
 Example:

 [PER Wolff] , currently a journalist in [LOC Argentina] , played with [PER Del Bosque] in the final years of the seventies in [ORG Real Madrid] .